viritin/viritin-sb/README.md

 Known limitations at this point:

+ * You can't make your Spring Boot application class(es) directly extend `AppShellConfigurator` due to assertions made at app start.
+To make those configs work for both dev & production, introduce a separate class for those configs, as in Example class.
+Probably this is a better habit anyway to keep Vaadin specific stuff separately.
+Not a biggie, but you'll face this if migrating existing projects...
  * ~~Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )~~
  * Good looking setup requires app to use parent ATM, try to check if e.g.  "Maven tiles" could help here.
- * Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
-Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...
+ * ~~Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
+Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...~~ SB repackge exclusions not used at all in this branch...
  * Using flow-maven-plugin (to override a performance issue & nasty warning).

 Random notes: